mcd500/teep-device/docs/teep_docker.md

 Following commands are to be executed on Ubuntu 20.04.

+To run teep-device, first we need to run tamproto inside the same host.
+Lets clone the tamproto and start it.

+**tamproto**

 ```sh
 # Clone the tamproto repo and checkout master branch
 $ git clone https://192.168.100.100/rinkai/tamproto.git